taytayfujif/aws-photo-bucket/README.md

  - Use [s3.listObjects](https://docs.aws.amazon.com/AWSJavaScriptSDK/latest/AWS/S3.html#listObjects-property) method in your lambda function to list contents of public S3 bucket.
 2. Configure .yml for your Lambda function with a GET route & add the code below to allow CORS:
 ```
-  region: us-west-2
   cors:
     origin: '*'
     headers:
       - Content-Type
       - X-Amz-Date
       - Authorization
       - X-Api-Key
       - X-Amz-Security-Token
       - X-Amz-User-Agent
     allowCredentials: false
  ```
+ 3. In your Lambda Function, create proper Access-Control-Allow headers in your response.
+ 4. Deploy Serverless
- 3. Test your AWS Lambda function locally(You should get a response back from the public S3 bucket like the code below).
+ 5. Test your AWS Lambda function locally(You should get a response back from the public S3 bucket like the code below).
  ```
 {
     "statusCode": 200,